 Today’s post isn’t one of those fun, flashy, decor and design posts.
 While I LOVE those posts since home decor, design, and DIY projects are my favorite, I also find value in posts about how much things cost.
-We’re going to talk about the attic project budget and try to answer the question “how much does it cost to finish an attic?”
+We’re going to talk about the attic project budget and try to answer the question “How much does it cost to finish an attic?”

 With posts about budgets and costs, I always like to include a few disclaimers since every project is different.
 Keep in mind as you’re reading this that costs vary greatly across regions and over time.
-This was one of those projects that spanned a couple of years so some things that we bought in early 2020, like the v-groove planks, were alot cheaper then than they are now.
-Also keep in mind the things you can do versus what you need to hire out.
-We are a couple of DIYers, Colby a former builder, and we know how to do many things.
-Even most electrical work Colby is able to do and it passes electrical code inspections.
+This was one of those projects that spanned a couple of years so some things that we bought in early 2020, like the v-groove planks, were a lot cheaper then than they are now.
+Also, keep in mind the things you can do versus what you need to hire out.
+We are a couple of DIYers, Colby is a former builder, and we know how to do many things.
+Even most electrical work Colby is able to do and passes electrical code inspections.

-Let’s talk about our the space a little bit so you get an idea of the size before we get into how much it cost us to finish our attic.
+Let’s talk about the space a little bit so you get an idea of the size before we get into how much it cost us to finish our attic.
 The original floor dimensions of the attic were 14′ (from door to window) by 18′ (from side to side).
 After adding the knee walls the floor dimensions became 14′ by 10′.
 The knee wall height is 3’3″ and the ceiling height in the center is just over 7′.

 Materials and Price List

 Let’s get into the nitty gritty about the materials that we bought specifically for the attic.:

 - GRK Screws and Pneumatic Nails – $60

 - Insulation (4 Rolls) – $160